MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 |[Use the scanner with alternative configurations](#use-the-scanner-with-alternative-configurations)| Use the scanner without configuring labels with any conditions |
 |[Optimize performance](#optimize-scanner-performance)| Guidance to optimize your scanner performance|

-If you don't have access to the scanner pages in the Azure portal or Purview compliance portal, configure any scanner settings in PowerShell only.
+If you don't have access to the scanner pages in the admin portal, configure any scanner settings in PowerShell only.
 For more information, see [Use PowerShell to configure the scanner](#use-powershell-to-configure-the-scanner) and [Supported PowerShell cmdlets](#supported-powershell-cmdlets).

 ## Configure the scanner settings